Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 From traditional round-based modes to the controversial Der Anfang experience in Vanguard, Zombies fans have run the gamut in recent years.
 Though expectations should certainly be kept in check for now.
 We may not hear about anything on the CoD Zombies front until the reported standalone project rears its head in late 2023.

-The first new mode confirmed for Modern Warfare 2 is an evolution of the Gunfight playlist referred to as Knockout.
-This new spin on the formula has teams fighting with a limited number of lives.
-The aim of the game is to either eliminate your opponents in each round, of control a package when the timer runs out.
+The first new mode confirmed for Modern Warfare 2 is described an evolution of the Gunfight playlist referred to as Knockout.
+This new spin on the formula has teams fighting without respawns in a round-based mode.
+The aim of the game is to either eliminate your opponents in each round, or control a package for 60 seconds in total.

-Moreover, a previously leaked Rainbow Six Siege-inspired mode is also in the works.
+Moreover, a previously leaked Rainbow Six Siege-inspired mode is also official.
 Known as Prisoner Rescue, this unique mode boasts a more tactical approach to round-based combat.

 Rather than going in guns blazing, teams first have to strategize around two hostages on the map.
 Players have access to new gadgets, traps, and can even use cameras to scout the opposition.

-The Tarkov style mode, known as DMZ (Demilitarized zone), has allegedly been in development for quite some time.
+The Tarkov style mode, known as DMZ (Demilitarized zone), was confirmed at Call of Duty Next.
 CoD leaker Tom Henderson said that DMZ has “been in some form of development since early 2018 (so technically 4.5 years by the time it releases)”, making it one of the most ambitious modes to coincide with a new installment.

 DMZ supposedly has four unique maps in development.
 A key point noted by prominent insider ‘TheGhostOfHope’ is that these maps will be exclusive to the DMZ mode.
 Therefore, don’t expect to see them in Warzone 2 or Modern Warfare 2’s multiplayer component.